Preparing for IVF: Expert Care & Personalized Treatment

-Once you have determined with your physician that IVF is right for you, preparation is important to optimize your chance of success.
-Our pre-treatment instructions can help you make the most of your treatment and maximize your chance of having a healthy pregnancy and baby.
+Once you and your fertility physician determine that IVF is the right path for you, proper preparation is key to optimizing your chances of success.
+Our San Diego fertility clinic provides detailed pre-treatment guidance to help you maximize your potential for a healthy pregnancy.

 Track Your Cycle

-A woman’s cycle is one of the most important factors in achieving pregnancy, so it is vital to track yours.
-It is also recommended that you test for ovulation using an ovulation kit; it can tell you if you are ovulating by measuring hormones in your urine.
+Understanding and monitoring your menstrual cycle is one of the most important factors in achieving IVF success, so it is vital to track yours.
+We recommend that you test for ovulation using an ovulation kit; it can tell you if you are ovulating by measuring hormones in your urine.
 A fertility monitor will provide even more accurate tracking.
 It assesses your saliva, urine, vaginal discharge or body temperature to provide detailed information about your cycle.

 Pre-Treatment Exams